becem-gharbi/nuxt-starter/README.md

 # Nuxt 3 starter

-A kit that provides essential features to quickly get started on your Nuxt 3 project
+A template that provides essential features to quickly get started on your Nuxt 3 project

 ## Features